Picovoice/rhino/binding/rust/README.md

 ## AccessKey

-The Porcupine SDK requires a valid `AccessKey` at initialization. `AccessKey`s act as your credentials when using Porcupine SDKs.
+The Rhino SDK requires a valid `AccessKey` at initialization. `AccessKey`s act as your credentials when using Rhino SDKs.
 You can create your `AccessKey` for free.
 Make sure to keep your `AccessKey` secret.

 To obtain your `AccessKey`: